Aryan-561/x-clone/README.md

 # 🐦 X Clone – Full-Stack Twitter Clone (MERN)

-A powerful full-stack Twitter (X) clone built using the **MERN stack**, supporting social features like posting, liking, replying, following, bookmarking, Google OAuth, media uploads, and email verification.
+A complete full-stack Twitter (X) clone built using the MERN stack, offering a modern and responsive UI with powerful social features.
+Users can post, like, reply, follow, bookmark, and authenticate securely with JWT and Google OAuth.
+With media uploads, email verification, and protected APIs, it's built for both performance and scalability.
 ---

 ## 🚀 Features